antiboredom/p5.riso/README.md

 2. Width
 3. Height
 - Example: *var blue = new Riso(“blue”, width, height);*
 	- Here we create a blue color layer.
 The order which you create colors layers affects the composition of the canvas and how colors mix.
-If you top layer (created last) has opacity of 255, you will not be able to see the layers underneath.
+If your top layer (created last) has opacity of 255, you will not be able to see the layers underneath.
 It is also important to keep in mind that a red layer on top of a blue layer looks different than a blue layer on top of a red layer.
 This is true for different color combinations, but these particular examples will turn out to be different shades of purple.

 **Fill**
 - *riso.fill( );*